DSOlab/ascii2kml/README.md

 # ascii2kml
 Transform plain ascii files to kml format

-This is a dead simple python script to transform points recorded in plain ascii
-files to Palcemarks in a valid KML document.
-The program will reads points (aka code, latitude, longtitude) from STDIN and transforms them to KML Placemarks inside a KML document.
+This is a dead simple python script to transform points recorded in plain ascii format to Palcemarks in a valid KML document.
+The program will read points (aka lines of code, latitude, longtitude) from STDIN and transform them to KML Placemarks inside a KML document.
 For a description of the input file format, see the file sample.ascii; the output of the script for this file is presented in the file sample.kml.

 ## input format for data points
 The program reads in points from STDIN; every line is considered a new